bjarte/BjartesWindowsTerminalSetup/README.md

 Follow this guide:
 https://www.hanselman.com/blog/HowToMakeAPrettyPromptInWindowsTerminalWithPowerlineNerdFontsCascadiaCodeWSLAndOhmyposh.aspx

-## Create shortcut with several tabs open
+## Create shortcut for Terminal with several tabs open

+Windows Terminal doesn't (yet) have a way to set up multiple tabs and startup directories in `settings.json`, so we need to create a batch file with all the necessary settings.

 NB!
 Make sure the names of each profile matches what you have in Windows Terminal's `settings.json`.
 For example, your installation of Ubuntu might just be called "Ubuntu".

-Create a bat file, for example `start-windows-terminal.bat`.
+Create a batch file, for example `start-windows-terminal.bat`.

 The following example opens Windows Terminal with 3 tabs (the last tab with two panes) and gives focus to the first tab after startup: